berti92/mega_calendar/README.md

 <h2>History</h2>

+1.7.1: Fixed #83 - "No URL" by right click on a subtask

 1.7.0: Added support for redmine 3.4.X

 1.6.0: Added possibilty to show issues with empty dates.
 Added possibility to save/edit and delete filters within the calendar.
 Added possibilty to create global holidays.<br> Please make sure that you migrate your database.<br>